carpentries-incubator/data-harvesting-for-agriculture/_episodes/06-Trial-Data.md

 >
 {: .textchunk}

+<font color="magenta">Don't think we need this if we are going right from our trial data??
+At least not the trial data??
+I will replace it with whole plot</font>

 > ## Exercise: Exploring Trial Data
 > Read the yield, as-planted, and as-applied files and explore the variables.
 For each file, identify what variables might we be interested in and why?
 >